• Podcast

 For a better birth, start working through your fears today

-During labor with my third child, I felt that I still had some fears to work through.
+During labor with my third baby, I felt that I still had some fears to work through.
 With that said, I truly believe that I was in a much better place entering my labor than I had been with previous births.
 I was able to manage the fears I had during labor because of all the work I had done leading up to the birth.

 It is common for us as humans to put things off and not want to face unpleasant or difficult emotions like fear.
 You may not want to work through your fears until you have to, or you may try hard to avoid dealing with them.
+It’s very normal to hear VBAC-hopeful moms say they don’t want to talk about anything related to their previous births or discuss the possibility of another C-section because then it might make it happen again.

 You don’t have to go into labor being scared of giving birth.
 Go into birth feeling strong and confident in your ability to birth your baby.
 We are with you and believe in you.